blessedjasonmwanza/MoneyUnify/php_usage_documentation.md

 3. **Call the `requestPayment` Method**: This method takes the payer's phone number and the amount to pay as parameters.

-### Example Code
+### Example Code for Requesting a Payment

-Here’s an example demonstrating how to use the MoneyUnify library:
+Here’s an example demonstrating how to use the MoneyUnify library to request a payment:

 ```php
 <?php